volodymyrhudyma/blog/content/blog/how-to-make-your-react-application-seo-friendly.md

 Websites built with JavaScript can render on a client or on a server and the rendering type defines how easy it would be for a Google Bots to crawl your website.

-Server-rendered applications return HTML filled with all content in the HTTP response, while client-rendered applications do not.
+Server-Rendered Applications return HTML filled with all content in the HTTP response, while Client-Rendered Applications do not.

-HTTP response of a server-rendered application:
+HTTP response of a Server-Rendered Application:

 ![Server-Rendered Application](/img/screenshot-2020-07-04-at-12.36.35.png "Server-Rendered Application")

-HTTP response of a client-rendered application:
+HTTP response of a Client-Rendered application:

 ![Client-Rendered Application](/img/screenshot-2020-07-04-at-12.24.25.png "Client-Rendered Application")